j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 		- focused on characterizing existence / uniqueness / welfare properites of equilibria
 		- based on fixed-point arguments
 			- not that useful for actually finding equilibria
-	- more recently, algorithmic game theorists have devised various algorithms for computing equilibria of certain markets
+	- more recently, developments in algorithmic game theory for computing equilibria of certain markets
 		- for some reasonable models of markets, complexity is polynomial in market size (and sometimes even quite fast)
 		- but given the scale of the markets of interest described above, often even writing down the entire market is a challenge
 	- there's also been some recent work in graph theory on defining / characterizing the limits of graph sequences